kolibre/meta-kolibre/README.md

 Platforms
 ---------------------------------
-Meta-kolibre has been tested with Linux Debian Wheezy as build platform.
+Meta-kolibre has been tested with Linux Debian Wheezy and Squeeze as build platform.

 Licensing
 ---------------------------------